Last updated: April 4, 2014

 fractures can occur during simple weight-bearing activities.

-Asians have an increased risk of suffering from osteoporosis.
+Caucasians; and Asians have an increased risk of suffering from

-hazards, as are a lack of stair railings and grab bars, unstable
+wires are tripping hazards, as are a lack of stair railings and

-risk of hip fractures, either through bone loss or by increasing
+can increase the risk of hip fractures, either through bone loss or

-the risk of falling: endocrine disorders, such as type 1 diabetes;
+by increasing the risk of falling: endocrine disorders, such as

 Parkinson's disease or multiple